For anyone starting a cover band, two of the biggest questions are likely:

 How Cover Bands Earn Money

-If this seems confusing, don’t worry, it will in a second.
+If this seems confusing, don’t worry

 You might have seen some bars and clubs with jukeboxes or you’ve heard the radio being played.